xianbaum/xianbaum.github.io/about.md

 permalink: /about/
 ---

-I am a software developer at WR Group.
-I am a full stack developer who primarily works on back-end.
-Before that, I graduated from Park University with a BS in Computer Science.
-As a software developer, I must always learn strive to be the best that I can.
+I am a software developer, improviser, runner, writer, and dreamer.

+Professionally, I work at Progressive Leasing and previously at WR Group.
+I am a full stack developer, but most of my professional work has involved primarily back-end.
+Before that, I graduated from Park University with a BS in Computer Science, and even before that, I got my Associate of Arts at Park University.
+Every day I try to learn.
 I am learning as much I can, and I aim to write the most efficient and maintainable code that I can.

-I have many personal projects such as a mobile game called Kat's Dream, a browser extension cat toy, and a browser extension for using Reddit without nonfree javascript.
-But my biggest personal project I'm working on is a video game with the working title of City Night.

-Other than programming, I love chess, video games, writing, running, improv comedy and travelling.
+The side-project I am most focused on is a game I am working on with a working title of City Night, which is in a private repository.

+The purpose of this website is to share with the world essentially whatever I feel like sharing, whenever, even if updates are far between, and to provide basic profile information about me.
+So far, this site is filled with coding things, but blog posts aren't necessarily coding themed.

-Most importantly, through my strengths I want to make a difference in this world.
-I believe in making the world a better place than before we came to it.
+Most importantly, through my strengths I want to making this world a better place than before we came to it.